-Stockholders of record at the close of business on April 27, 2020 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s), continuation(s), rescheduling(s) or postponement(s) thereof.
-A complete list of the stockholders entitled to vote at the Annual Meeting may be accessed electronically, upon request, starting ten (10) days prior to the meeting by contacting our Corporate Secretary via email at sara.shindel@lifetimebrands.com.
-In addition, such stockholder list will be posted on the virtual meeting website during the meeting.
+Stockholders of record at the close of business on April 26, 2022 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s), continuation(s), rescheduling(s) or postponement(s) thereof.
+A complete list of the stockholders entitled to vote at the Annual Meeting may be accessed electronically, upon request, starting ten (10) days prior to the Annual Meeting by contacting our Corporate Secretary via email at sara.shindel@lifetimebrands.com.
+In addition, such stockholder list will be posted on the virtual meeting website and will be accessible during the Annual Meeting.

 The Annual Meeting will be held online only via live webcast and there will be no physical location for stockholders to attend the Annual Meeting.
-Stockholders will be able to vote electronically and submit questions prior to the Annual Meeting by logging in at www.meetingcenter.io/247518216, entering their 15-digit control number and the password LCUT2020, or may vote and ask questions during the Annual Meeting by logging in and entering the required information at the meeting date and time.
-Guests may log in to the website and attend the Annual Meeting, but only stockholders who have 15-digit control numbers will be able to vote and ask questions.
+Stockholders will be able to vote electronically and submit questions prior to the Annual Meeting by logging in at www.meetnow.global/MC25T7Q and entering their 15-digit control number or may vote and ask questions during the Annual Meeting by logging in and entering the required information at the meeting date and time.
+Guests may log in to the website and virtually attend the Annual Meeting, but only stockholders who have 15-digit control numbers will be able to vote and ask questions.